Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Calculation Method

 The second term can interchange neighboring spins.
 This moves domain walls and provides the system with paths toward the ground state.

 The two-dimensional model we use is just the obvious generalization of this and the same remarks concerning domain walls apply, though of course the walls are now one-dimensional objects, not points.

 It is known that the Heisenberg model in a random field undergoes a many-body localization at about $J\approx 1/3$ \cite{pal, luitz, xu} with the XX and YY terms driving the delocalization.
 Thus during the evolution, the system is in a delocalized phase for $J$ sufficiently large and $t/t_a$ sufficiently close to $1/2$.
+Of course for the finite, and indeed rather small, systems considered here there are no sharp transitions, and we will be looking for smooth transitions or crossovers.

 In Secs. \ref{Results for Spin 1/2} and \ref{Results for Spin 1} we respectively simulate the evolution for spin-1/2 and spin-1 quantum systems.
 The ground state is calculated by exact diagonalization, and the time-dependent Schrödinger equation is solved numerically as described above.
-We denote $\overline{P_{g.s.}}$ as the overlap between the final state $|\psi_{f} \rangle$ and the ground state $|\psi_{g.s.} \rangle$ of the final Hamiltonian. $\overline{P_{g.s.}} = |\langle \psi_f | \psi_{g.s.} \rangle|^{2}$.
 Each point in Sec. \ref{Results for Spin 1/2} and Sec. \ref{Results for Spin 1} is averaged over 32 realizations and each point in Sec. \ref{Scaling} is averaged over 256 realizations.